Xilinx/PYNQ/docs/source/pynq_libraries/pynq_microblaze_subsystem.rst

 More information about the PynqMicroblaze class, and its API can be found in the :ref:`pynq-lib-pynqmicroblaze` section.

-:ref:`pmod`, :ref:`Arduino`, and :ref:`Grove` classes are subclasses of the
-PynqMicroBlaze class, and further example notebooks can be found in those sections.
+:ref:`pmod` is a subclass of the PynqMicroBlaze class, and further example notebooks can be found in that section.

 Creating a New PYNQ Microblaze
 ------------------------------